drnop/az700training/README.md

    Go to the GWLB object and modify its backend pool FWpool.
    Select to specify IP address (not NIC).
-   Select Internal and External and ensure the port numbers are the same as configured on the FTD.
+   Select Internal and External and _ensure the port numbers and idenetifiers are the same as configured on the FTD_.
    Select the IP address of the FTDv on the outside (172.16.1.0/24) subnet, should be 172.16.1.4 if it was the first device created on that subnet.

    ![GWLB Backend pool configuration](pngs/GWLBbackendpool.png)